 Reporting and Monitoring

-As part of the BPCS commitment to building relationships with families and making the student’s learning more visible, teaching staff encourage regular communication with and reporting to parents through:
+As part of the Bold Park Community School’s commitment to building relationships with families and making the student’s learning more visible, teaching staff encourage regular communication with and report to parents through:

 - Educa (online story sharing),

-We gather information about our students’ achievements and attitudes using diverse and authentic methods (discussion, checklists, video, work samples), students also participate in the National Assessment Program for Literacy and Numeracy (NAPLAN) every two years from the age of 8 and we also carry out school testing in the intervening school years to support our own observations.
+We gather information about our students’ achievements and attitudes using diverse and authentic methods (state and national exemplars, discussion, checklists, video, work samples, etc).
+Students also participate in the National Assessment Program for Literacy and Numeracy (NAPLAN) every two years from the age of 8 and we also carry out school testing, such as our online tool, Essential Assessments which support our own observations.